 Tell them what you're working on and that you’ll be unavailable for parts of the day.
 If they know you’re knocking something out, they’ll be more likely to respect your time.

 No one tells you when you become a marketing manager how challenging it is to get all members of your team on the same page.

 Not to mention getting people from other marketing departments on the same page.

-Using a project management platform like CoSchedule gives you better visibility into your *entire* strategy execution.
+Using a suite of agile marketing software products, like CoSchedule, gives you better visibility into your "entire" strategy execution.

 Here’s an example calendar to get a feeling for what ultimate marketing strategy visibility can look like.

 Lesson 3: You Don’t Have to Measure Everything

 The world of analytics can be overwhelming.
 There are hundreds of things you are or could be measuring.

 It’s hard to tell vanity metrics apart from the things that drive "real" business value — activity ≠ results.

 Just because you’re shipping marketing campaigns doesn’t mean you’re driving business results.